makamys/MCJavadoc/README.md

 * You need a build of ExtraJavadoc on your computer

 ## License
-Excluding the javadoc output (the `docs` directory), this repository is licensed under the Unlicense.
+Excluding the Javadoc output (the `docs` directory), this repository is licensed under the Unlicense.